PennDOT to add cable median barriers to part of I-81 in Cumberland County

 “The median out there is there for a reason,” Keiser said.
 “It’s an area to recover for vehicles that depart from the roadway.
 When we place this barrier, to a degree we’re taking away that recovery area.”

-“The commissioners are extremely pleased that PennDOT has been responsive, and we’re hopefully that this happen promptly,” Eichelberger said.
+“The commissioners are extremely pleased that PennDOT has been responsive, and we’re hopeful that this will happen promptly,” Eichelberger said.

 Six crossover crashes happened in Cumberland County in 2016.